agavrel/42_CheatSheet/README.md

 * [A tour of the top 5 sorting algorithms with Python code](https://medium.com/@george.seif94/a-tour-of-the-top-5-sorting-algorithms-with-python-code-43ea9aa02889)

 #### 0x02 Bits

+> "The word bit is a contraction of binary digit that was coined by the statistician John Tukey in the mid 1940s." ― *Brian W. Kernighan, D Is for Digital*

 * [Hacker's Delight](https://doc.lagout.org/security/Hackers%20Delight.pdf) *by Henry S. Warren Jr.*

 * [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html) *by Sean Eron Anderson*